akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The fire cracked.
 A log settled.
 The room held its breath.

 King Henry looked back at Beatrice.
-“Child, you do have a choice.”
+“Child, you have a choice.”

 He paused, as if weighing the words, then glanced at Matilda.
 A flicker, nothing more.
 She did not speak.
+He glanced at the uncertain look on Beatrice’s face.

-“My vow was an intent to arrange marriage, not a mandate to force it.
+“Know this: my vow was an intent to arrange marriage, not a mandate to force it.
 Know that I am a King of Law, not a tyrant of oppression.
 The Church requires your ‘Yes’ else a marriage is no marriage at all.
 I will not seize what is not offered.”

 Henry glanced at Matilda.
 She gave a small nod, asking without words.
 He returned it.